odoo/documentation/accounting/bank/setup/foreign_currency.rst

 How to manage a bank in a foreign currency?
 ===========================================

-In Odoo, every transaction is recorded in the default currency of the company.
+In Twenty20, every transaction is recorded in the default currency of the company.
 Reports are all based on the currency of the company.
-But for transactions occurring in another currency, Odoo stores both the value in the currency of the company and the value in the currency of the transaction.
+But for transactions occurring in another currency, Twenty20 stores both the value in the currency of the company and the value in the currency of the transaction.

-When you have a bank account in a foreign currencies, for every transaction, Odoo stores two values:
+When you have a bank account in a foreign currencies, for every transaction, Twenty20 stores two values:

 -  The debit/credit in the currency of the company